What It’s Like to Quit Smoking

 Preview Text for Your Web Page

 What keeps people smoking even when they know cigarettes are harmful to their health?
-Nicotine.
-Nicotine, the highly addictive drug present in tobacco products, is the main reason that people continue to use tobacco even when they want to quit.3 According to a 2015 survey, about 70 percent of current adult smokers in the United States wanted to quit, and although about 55 percent had attempted to do so in the past year, only 7 percent were successful in quitting for 6-12 months.4
+Nicotine, the highly addictive drug present in tobacco products.
+Cigarettes are designed to deliver nicotine quickly to the brain and is the main reason that people continue to use tobacco even when they want to quit.3

-Cigarettes’ addictive nature, the discomfort of withdrawal, and environmental factors associated with the act of smoking all play a role in making quitting a difficult and daunting task.
-But quitting is possible.
-It takes many smokers multiple tries to permanently quit smoking, but each quit attempt is not in vain, but rather, can be thought of as practice for quitting for good.
-With every attempt, you learn more about yourself and your addiction,7 including what techniques work for you to help you stave off cravings.
+Quitting is possible.
+Each quit attempt is not in vain, but rather, can be thought of as practice for quitting for good.
+With every attempt, you learn more about yourself,8 including what techniques work for you to help you stave off cravings.
 Each of these practice tries gets you that much closer to quitting cigarettes forever.